Remuneration Committee - Terms of Reference

 1.1.
 Members of the Committee shall be appointed by the Board, on the recommendation of the Nominating & Governance Committee and in consultation with the Chairman of the Remuneration Committee.
 The Committee shall be made up of at least three members, all of whom shall be independent non-executive directors.
 The Chairman of the Board may also be a member of the Committee if he or she was considered independent on appointment as Chairman.

 1.2 .
 Only members of the Committee have the right to attend Committee meetings.
-However, other individuals such as the Chief Executive, the Group People Director, the Director Reward and Employee Relations and external advisers may be invited to attend for all or part of any meeting as and when appropriate.
+However, other individuals such as the Chief Executive, the Group People Director, the HR Director, Reward & Pensions and external advisers may be invited to attend for all or part of any meeting as and when appropriate.

 1.3.
 The Board shall appoint the Committee Chairman who shall be an independent non-executive director.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.
 The Chairman of the Board shall not be the Committee Chairman.